ComputationalMedicineLab/chartviz_public/README.md

 by the API we exclude certain types of perfunctory or overly common documents by matching against VUMC specific doc types and sub types.
 This code is included in a comment and can be adapted as needed.

+Development of this code was funded in part by grant R01EB020666 from the National Institute of Biomedical Imaging and Bioengineering.